sergiopaglialunga/devops/README.md

 management (CM) and Infrastructure as Code (IaC) can also serve as a good documentation.

-- flexibility: Extending an ability to extend and replace the existing tool sets, DevOps lends a helping hand when it comes to sustaining future technologies.
+- Flexibility: extending an ability to extend and replace the existing tool sets, DevOps lends a helping hand when it comes to sustaining future technologies.
 Facilitates business growth and change: DevOps help facilitate change and business growth, by ensuring best practices are followed at all given periods of time.

-- robustness: System robustness is achieved by eliminating single points of failure in the system that would prevent successful transition.
+- Robustness: system robustness is achieved by eliminating single points of failure in the system that would prevent successful transition.
 Often, the points of failure are related to people, technologies, tools or documentation.

-- cost effective: DevOps drives better productivity from less staff, thereby curtailing the expenditure on development and operations personnel.
+- Cost effective: DevOps drives better productivity from less staff, thereby curtailing the expenditure on development and operations personnel.

 # Steps to have our virtual machine set up: